Northern Minnesota

 Fort Bolivar

-A Columbia Fur Co. trading post located in Otter Tail County.
+A Columbia Fur Co. trading post located on Leaf Lake, east of Otter Tail Lake.

-Several trading posts were once located here.
+Several trading posts were once located here, around the northeastern shore of the lake at the portage between the Otter Tail River (at Otter Tail Lake) and the Leaf River (at Leaf Lake).
 An American Fur Co. post was here until 1836.
 Another post was here in 1850 - 1860.

 Fort Juelson (park)